 Data-Driven Marketing Teams: The Nature of Triumph

-The data-driven approach in marketing is all about optimizing – and since brands are so diverse, basing the strategy on gathered customer information is like betting in a game rigged in your favor.
+The data-driven approach in marketing is all about optimizing – and since brands are so diverse, basing the strategy on gathered customer information is a guaranteed win.
 Insights taken from data provide marketers with solid ground to stand on in any situation.

 A survey from Forbes Insights says that 70% of senior marketing executives from brands, agencies, and related industry segments say data-driven marketing is a core element of a majority of their campaigns.
 Marketing teams that operate through a data-driven approach benefit faster in results for their brands.
 But why is this approach important?

-Here are five of the most valuable advantages of this tactic.
+Here are five of the most valuable benefits of data-driven marketing.

-- Implementing clarity: or, as we can call it: clarity in segmentation, the much clearer and accurate determination of a customer’s profile.
+Or, as we can call it: clarity in segmentation, the much clearer and more accurate determination of a customer’s profile.
 With data-driven marketing, it’s much easier to include/exclude the target audiences and drive more customer engagement.

-- Optimized marketing budget: thanks to the data-driven analytics tools, marketers can have a greater understanding as to where to boost their advertising budget and pursue the right prospects and customers in the funnel by investing respectively.
+Thanks to data-driven analytics tools, marketers can have a greater understanding of where to boost their advertising budget and pursue the right prospects and customers in the funnel by investing respectively.